cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/provisioning-with-casc.md

               volumeAttributes:
                 secretProviderClass: "cbci-mc-secret-provider"
 ```
-2. The next difference is that workshop controllers are created in a folder that matches the name of your workshop GitHub Organization.
+2. The next difference is that workshop controllers are created in a folder that matches the name of your workshop GitHub Organization that is in a workshop specific folder.
 This makes it easier to configure RBAC across multiple controllers in the same folder.
 ```groovy
 def controllerFolder = Jenkins.instance.getItem(controllerFolderName)
 ManagedMaster controller = controllerFolder.createProject(ManagedMaster.class, controllerName)